 History of the Flat White

 In Australia, if you order a “white coffee” at a coffee shop, it is used to describe a coffee with steamed milk.
 The first known appearance of a flat white on a menu was in the 1980s in Sydney, Australia (though if you ask anyone in New Zealand, they'll happily debate that point).
-Italian-style coffee and cafés became more popular around the country, so “flat” was the adjective used to describe an espresso beverage that is not overly foamy.
+Italian-style coffee and cafés became more popular around the country, so “flat” was the adjective used to describe an espresso drink that is not overly foamy.

 In traditional Italian cappuccinos and lattes, there is a distinct separation between hot milk and stiff foam, but the Australians discovered a new decadent way of drinking espresso and milk together via the flat white.